What’s trending

 Exam Strategy

-The exam itself is made up of 60 multiple choice questions with up to 90 minutes to complete the test.
-To pass, you’ll need to get 64% and you’ll get one free retake (unless you are using a partner code).
-More information on the specifics can be found in our differentiating guide:
+The exam itself is made up of 60 multiple-choice questions with up to 90 minutes to complete the test.
+To pass, you’ll need to get 65% or higher.

 Summary

-It’s been helpful for me to set a target date and then tailor my study around this so I’ve got something to work towards – this may work for you too.
-Make sure you review your notes in preparation for the exam and to feel confident about what could come up in the exam itself.
+Lastly, it’s helpful to set a target date and then tailor your study around this so you’ve got something to work towards.
+Make sure you review your notes in preparation for the exam and are feeling confident about what could come up in the exam itself.

-On the test day get some last minute revision in, and fingers crossed you’ll be a Certified #SlackStar before you know it.
+On the test day, get some last-minute revision in and fingers crossed, you’ll be a Certified Slack Administrator before you know it.

 Resources